 Night Light is not a new feature in GNOME desktop.
 However, now you can adjust the ‘warmness’ or intensity of the night light to your liking.

 Ubuntu 19.04 uses Linux Kernel 5.0 so you can expect better hardware support and performance improvement specially if you have additional graphics card.

 In a good news to AMD users, Open Source graphics library Mesa has been bumped up to version 19 in Ubuntu 19.04.

 Ubuntu 19.04 also brings some under the hood performance improvement that you cannot see but surely can feel it.
 Scrolling and window snapping animations are smoother.
 Files are indexed so now the file search in the GNOME search is faster now.

 More update: Android integration is not coming to Ubuntu 19.04

 You have probably heard of KDEConnect.
 It’s an app that lets you manage your Android device from your desktop.
 With KDEConnect you can receive phone notifications on your desktop computer and reply to messages.
 Control desktop volume and music from your phone.
 Share files and links between your phone and the desktop.

 It was developed by

-Ubuntu 19.04 will have similar functionality with GSConnect.
+Ubuntu 19.04 was supposed to have have similar functionality with GSConnect but that’s not happening.
 You may still achieve this today in Ubuntu 18.04 and 18.10 but you have to make additional efforts for that.
-19.04 should have this feature by default.

-You may expect better power management, better boot time with new compression algorithms, Linux kernel 5.0 among other things.
+You may expect better power management, better boot time with new compression algorithms among other things.